CDrosos/TradingSignals/README.md

 1) Open MetaTrader 4
 2) Click File / Open Data Folder

 Also included you will find Templates with RSI 20, MACross 50 and 200 and Simple Moving Average 10.
 To install it you have to put the *SMA20-MACO-RSI.tpl* file on **templates** folder.
 Open MetaTrader 4, right click on the chart and select **Template/Load Template** and select *SMA20-MACO-RSI.tpl* file.

-Finally, the Expert Advisor file *TradingSignals.mq4* should placed on **MQL4\Experts** Open MetaTrader 4, click on **View/Navigator** and double click on **TradingSignlas** from Expert Advisors tab to add this Expert Advisor to your chart.
+Finally, the Expert Advisor file *TradingSignals.mq4* should placed on **MQL4\Experts** Open MetaTrader 4, click on **View/Navigator** and double click on **TradingSignals** from Expert Advisors tab to add this Expert Advisor to your chart.
 Once you included in your chart, it will show some options you can configure like where to get signal alerts or what settings to use on the Moving Average's.

+## Mac-specific installation details:

+MetaTrader 4 is in reality a Windows application that is wrapped in a Mac application, therefore you need to hunt around to find the correct folders.
+1) Download Metatrader 4 and install it in your Applications folder like any other Mac app
+1) Open the application and make sure it loads properly and that you can connect to your demo account as described above
+1) Close the application
+1) Locate this folder, filling in your user ID in the path: /Users/{Your User Id}/Library/Application Support/MetaTrader 4/Bottles/metatrader4/drive_c/Program Files/MetaTrader 4/MQL4
+1) There should be Indicators, Experts, etc folder in there
+1) Add the files described in the previous section

 ## How to Setup Mobile Notifications:
 1) Make sure from the Expert Advisor's Options that Mobile alerts are on.